Privacy notice

 For more information about who we share your personal data with and why, see the section ‘Service Related Privacy Notices’.

-The council only shares your information with partners or contractors who agree, through information-sharing agreements, to protect your information.
+We only share your information with partners or contractors who agree, through information-sharing agreements, to protect your information.

-Almost all personal data the council uses is stored and processed in the UK.
+Almost all personal data we use is stored and processed in the UK.
 Some information may also be stored within the EU.

 If we need to transfer your personal information outside of these areas for a particular activity, this will be explained in the relevant service-specific privacy notice.
 This will include a description of the protective measures in place to keep it safe.